slowernews/wisdom-tldr/chapters/chapter_1_self.md

 ### On accountability

 <!--
+> *"Make two people proud: your 8-year-old self and your 80-year-old self."  -- David Perell*

 - every damn thing is your own fault, if you are any good.
 - chi sei? sono l’evoluzione di tutti i miei errori.
 - Part of being a man is being a protector of everyone who comes into your life.
 Part of being a man is getting shit done.
 A real man loves problems. it’s an opportunity to do your best.